HexExecute/voxtree/README.md

 # voxtree
-A simple sparse voxel octree implementation in rust.
+A simple sparse voxel 64-tree implementation in rust.

 ## project goals
 - Providing a simple to use surface API while maximizing performance.